haxwithaxe/spiffchorder/trunk/readme.txt

   http://chorder.cs.vassar.edu/spiffchorder/forside

 Both the hardware design and software/firmware for the SpiffChorder is open, and you can make modifications as you see fit.
-The license is based on Objective Development's license, which is now GPL, but with the addition that the hardware is documented and open as well.
+Both the hardware design and the source code for the software/firmware and driver are released under the terms of the GNU GPL v3.

-Objective Development's AVR USB driver is a firmware-only implementation of the low speed USB standard (1.5Mbps) which can be used on cheap AVR microcontrollers from Atmel.
+Objective Development's V-USB driver (Previously AVR-USB) is a firmware-only implementation of the low speed USB standard (1.5Mbps) which can be used on cheap AVR microcontrollers from Atmel.

 The hardware for the SpiffChorder is very simple, and consists mainly of an ATmega168, a crystal, and a few passive components for interfacing